By Bradford Jones, CPA, CVA, CMA, CFF

 To properly vet an FAO provider, check that the provider has:

-- Experience.
-Be sure the provider has experience working with not-for-profits.
+- Be sure the provider has experience with clients in your industry and organizations of a similar size.

 - A proven tech strategy.
 Ask about the software and tools they use to manage finance and accounting processes.
 The provider should be able to explain how they plan to integrate with your existing systems, if needed.

 - The ability to scale with you.
-Ask about how they will accommodate your future growth, e.g., increase in transaction volume, additional processes, etc.
+Ask about how they will accommodate your future growth, e.g., increase in transaction volume, additional processes, or expansion into new markets.

 - Data security and compliance protocols.
 Assess the provider’s data security protocols, adherence to regulatory requirements, and compliance certifications.